BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGradientMagnitudeImage.md

 ITKImageGradient (ImageGradient)

+## Description

+Computes the gradient magnitude of an image region at each pixel.

+### Related Filters

-## Description* Image
+- Image
 - Neighborhood
 - NeighborhoodOperator
 - NeighborhoodIterator

 ## Parameters